hexawyz/Exo/ReadMe.md

 # Architecture

-Disclaimer: I can't promise that Exo is (will not be) not over-engineered in some parts, as this is also an opinion matter.
-However, I'll try to choose the most efficient design to provide the most generic features possible.
+Disclaimer: While I will always try to choose the most efficient design to provide the most generic features possible, design is a matter of opinion.
+As such, I cannot promise you that some parts of Exo won't feel over-engineered.

 ## Top Level View